ZzzGin/national-parks-planner/README.md

    - Create new Markdown files
    - Rename files inline
    - Delete files
+   - Toggle file inclusion in AI context (checkbox next to each file)
    - "Start Over" button to reset all files
    - Persistent storage using localStorage

 2. **Middle Panel (50% of remaining width)**: Monaco Editor
    - Full-featured code editor with syntax highlighting
-   - Sparkle (✨) icons in the gutter for AI triggers
+   - AI icons in the gutter for AI triggers (blue and purple sparkle design)
    - Real-time content updates during AI streaming
    - Automatic decoration updates when content changes